mschmitt/Dotfiles/README.md

 # Dotfiles

-This dotfiles repository does not work directly on the managed files, but I use an unbelievably awful script "deploy.sh" that merges the repository onto the actual dotfiles.
+This dotfiles repository does not work directly on the managed files, but deploys and/or merges them using Ansible roles.

 ## /Bash: Bash settings